Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Annular superconductors in three dimensions

 \subsection{Simulations}

-To test the approximations outlined in the previous sections we have simulated the system illustrated in Figure~\ref{fig:setup}, in which the superconducting ring (where the complex scalar field $\phi$ is defined) is surrounded on all sides by a box in which the standard $\mathrm{U}(1)$ vacuum electrodynamics is simulated.
+To test the approximations outlined in the previous sections we simulated the superconducting ring in a 3D box~\cite{weir2012}.
 Although the superconductor is thereby taken to be a thin planar film, the three-dimensional simulation allows for nontrivial correlations of the magnetic field.
-Details are given in \cite{weir2012}, to which we refer the reader, and we only summarise them here.

-Extending the approach used for the 1D ring, we use the gauge-invariant Langevin formulation for gauge and scalar fields~\cite{Krasnitz:1995xi}, denoting the lattice order parameter field again as $\phi$ and the gauge fields as $A_i$.
+Periodic boundary conditions are used.
+The quench protocol is the same as for the 1D simulations, meaning $\epsilon(t)$ is of the form given in Eq.~(\ref{eq:quench}).